Panama city, Panama

 You will see yourself reflected here.

-Not everywhere, not perfectly, but enough that you're not constantly the only one.
-Enough that walking into a restaurant or a shop doesn't require the usual assessment.
-Enough that your hair doesn't draw stares or uninvited commentary.
+Not everywhere.
+Not perfectly.
+But often enough that you are not constantly the only one.
+Often enough that entering a restaurant or shop does not require the usual assessment.
+Often enough that your hair, your body, your presence do not draw sustained attention or commentary.

 [ A Work Friendly Stay ]